castle-engine/cge-www/README.md

 - x3d-public mailing list

-- if new VRML/X3D extensions implemented:
-  remember to post to Joerg (White Dune) about them

 - if new VRML/X3D nodes supported:
   - remember to post to Don Brutzman about them, to update "node inventory spreadsheet"